Why take a Bosphorus Cruise

 Video Bosphorus Cruise

-General facts to keep in mind during your cruise of the Bosporus Strait
+General facts to keep in mind during your cruise of the Bosphorus Strait

 The 31 km Bosphorus strait connects the European and Asian side of Turkey.
 It is a natural strait that links the Sea of Marmara in Turkey to the Black Sea.
 It then connects to the world’s ocean making this an important and very busy shipping route.
 The Bosphorus Sea is narrow width in some areas makes it one of the most difficult waterways to navigate.
 It can vary 730-3300 meters wide and has a maximum depth of 110 meters.
 Approximately 48,000 ships pass annually through here.
 This is 3 to 4 times the traffic of the Suez Canal and the Panama Canal.